Introduction

 The pieces

 - Web dashboard — create orgs, applications, and environments, and manage secrets with client-side encryption.
-Sign in with Google or GitHub (via Stytch).
+Sign in with Google, GitHub, or an email and password (via Stytch).

 - CLI (

-seekrit) — link a project directory to an environment and inject decrypted secrets into any command, or export them asdotenv/json/shell. - API — a Hono Worker on Cloudflare with D1 (database) and KV, exposing an org-scoped REST API and an append-only audit trail.
+seekrit) — link a project directory to an environment and inject decrypted secrets into any command, or export them asdotenv/json/shell. - API — a Hono Worker on Cloudflare with Postgres (via Hyperdrive) and KV, exposing an org-scoped REST API and an append-only audit trail.